JonathanArrance/rackbrain/sensors/README.md

 ## Sensor Lib

 sensor_lib.py is used to communicate with the backend API.
-The backend API is a general purpose entry point into the database and any backend services needed for sensors, devices, functions, or displays.
+The backend API is a general purpose set of API entry points into the database and any backend services needed for sensors, devices, functions, or displays.

+NOTE: The backend API service is internal faceing to the Rackbrain system only.

 ### Functions
 ```